 Our immune systems are incredibly complex.
 Each person’s response to viruses depends on several factors, from genes to lifestyle.
-And while you can’t control your genetic makeup, show that the strength of our immune system largely comes down to non-inheritable factors such as diet, exercise, stress levels, and sleep.
+And while you can’t control your genetic makeup, studies show that the strength of our immune system largely comes down to non-inheritable factors such as diet, exercise, stress levels, and sleep.

 Below, we take a look at why a good night’s rest is crucial to boost your immune system and share some tips to help you improve your quality of sleep.